 2. Going empty handed to a potluck

-Not every country has this concept, but a potluck is a gathering of friends and family where each guest brings a dish to share.
+Not every country has this concept, but a potluck is a gathering of friends where each guest brings a dish to share.
 It is common for Canadians to organise potlucks in their home.
 If you’re invited to one, cook up your favourite recipe or buy something at the store.
 If you’re not sure, you can always ask the host if they have any preferences (or allergies!).
-In terms of quantity, you should aim to bring enough to feed at least himself.
+In terms of quantity, you should aim to bring enough to feed one or two people.
 If every guest does this, then there will be enough food and not too many leftovers.
 Also note that instead of a dish, a couple of guests might be on the hook for desserts or drinks.

 3. Taking someone else’s alcohol at a BYOB